wazuh/wazuh-documentation/source/user-manual/manager/output-options/manual-email-report/index.rst

 - An email to alice@test.com if any alert on server1 or server2 is triggered
 - An email to is@test.com if the alerts came from ``/log/secure/``
-- An email tto bob@test.com if the alerts came from any machine on the ``192.168.0.0/24`` network
+- An email to bob@test.com if the alerts came from any machine on the ``192.168.0.0/24`` network
-- An email tto david@test.com if the alerts have a level equals or higher than 12.
+- An email to david@test.com if the alerts have a level equals or higher than 12.

 Generating automatic reports
 -----------------------------